scikit-learn/enhancement_proposals/slep006/proposal.rst

 These constraints would be checked by calling a helper at the consumer.

-Issues (TODO: clean)
+Issues:

-* Error handling: if a prop is optional in a consumer, no error will be raised for misspelling.
-An introspection API might change this, allowing a meta-estimator to check if all props are to be used.
+* Error handling: if a key is optional in a consumer, no error will be raised for misspelling.
+An introspection API might change this, allowing a user or meta-estimator to check if all keys passed are to be used in at least one consumer.
-* Forwards compatibility: newly supporting a prop in a consumer will change behaviour.
-Other than a ChangedBehaviorWarning I don't see any way around this.
+* Forwards compatibility: newly supporting a prop key in a consumer will change behaviour.
+Other than a ChangedBehaviorWarning, I don't see any way around this.
 * Introspection: not inherently supported.
 Would need an API like ``get_prop_support(names: List[str]) -> Dict[str, Literal["supported", "required", "ignored"]]``.

+Possible public syntax:

+TODO

 Solution 2: Specify routes at call
 ----------------------------------